russellmendonca/GMPS/README.md

 - `sudo apt-get install graphviz`
 - `sudo apt-get install  python3-dateutil`

+### Docker

+The docker image is online on dockerhub at russellm888/railrl-gpu

 ### Usage
 Sample train and test scripts can be found in launchers/